 The challenge of load testing is creating a large enough number of requests to stress the tested server.
 In many cases, load tests running on one computer alone cannot generate enough load, so multiple computers need to be orchestrated to increase the load to the server.

-JMeter runs on Windows, Mac, and Linux.
+JMeter runs on Windows, macOS, and Linux.
 It supports various protocols for testing and provides a visual UI (User Interface) for configuring the load tests.
-See Figure 1 for a screenshot of the JMeter UI:

 JMeter supports distributed tests where the load test system consists of the following: